 This course is designed for students fulfilling the thesis requirements for the degree of M.A. in Biological and Environmental Sciences.
 Individual conferences with the adviser are scheduled as needed.
 This vehicle may be repeated for up to six semester hours of total credit.
 Credit will be awarded upon submission of an approved thesis and thesis abstract.
 Prerequisite: submission of an approved thesis proposal and permission of the graduate coordinator.

 This experimental course is offered by the Biological and Environmental Sciences Department as a means of determining its value to the total department program or in response to a particular request from a group of students.

 BIO 599 Student-Developed Study

 This vehicle is designed to provide the student with an opportunity to develop his/her own learning experience.
 A student will design a project and secure a faculty sponsor.
 This vehicle may be utilized more than once.
 Prerequisite: written permission of faculty sponsor and department.
-Registration through the Division of Graduate Studies Office is required.
+Registration through the Office of Graduate Admissions is required.